 Schultz Collins Lawson Chambers, Inc. is an SEC-registered independent investment advisory firm headquartered in San Francisco, California with satellite offices in Washington, D.C. and Towson, MD.
 Our primary business is the supervision of portfolios for retirement plans, institutions, and individual investors, directly supervising or consulting on approximately $2.8 billion in client assets (as of 9.30.13).

-The four principals are Dale Schultz, Patrick Collins, Kristor Lawson, and Jon Chambers, all of whom sit on the firm’s management and investment committees.
+The three principals are Dale Schultz, Patrick Collins and Kristor Lawson, all of whom sit on the firm’s management and investment committees.
 We registered with the SEC as an investment advisor in 1994, then incorporated and began serving clients in January 1995.
-The principals and advisors average more than 25 years of investment and financial services experience; the ERISA consultants have an average of more than 25 years of experience working with qualified and non-qualified plans.
+The principals and advisors average more than 25 years of investment and financial services experience.

 SCLC adheres rigorously to a fiduciary standard, and is nationally known for our expertise on fiduciary issues.
 We have testified before Congress on 401(k) fee disclosure issues.
 In addition, SCLC advisors have consulted with various federal government agencies such as the SEC, DOL and GAO on how to improve fiduciary practices.
 Our advisors have also been appointed to the faculty of the American Law Institute’s Continuing Legal Education program, and have taught at the University of San Francisco and the Wharton School.

 Fully owned by the principals, SCLC serves as investment counsel for three general categories of clients: individual investors, retirement plan sponsors, and institutional investors (trusts, foundations, endowments, and corporate accounts).

 Our logo reflects the methodology and principles of SCLC in several significant ways.